sarvex/dotfiles/.config/qtile/README.md

 # My Keybindings

+The MODKEY is set to the Super key (aka the Windows key).

 | Keybinding | Action |
 | :--- | :--- |
 | `MODKEY + Keypad Insert` | opens run launcher (dmenu is the run launcher but can be easily changed) |